bgamari/ghc-wiki-import/typeable/ben-gamari.md

 data TypeRep (a :: k) where
   TrCon :: TyCon -> [SomeTypeRep] -> TypeRep a
   TrApp :: TypeRep a -> TypeRep b -> TypeRep (a b)

+data SomeTypeRep where
+    SomeTypeRep :: forall k (a :: k).
+TypeRep a -> SomeTypeRep

 ```